-c.
+d.
 Internal Campus Open Spaces: A variety of outdoor open spaces shall be distributed throughout the campus to offer restorative opportunities for health and recovery by providing staff, patients, and visitors a place to enjoy nature.
 The campus landscape may be directly enjoyed outside or viewed from interiors, including patient rooms, staff break rooms, or public areas.
 Open space features may include plazas, rooftop gardens, hardscape and landscape, seating areas, and connected sidewalks.

-d.
-Campus Trees: All new development shall adhere to the existing campus Urban Forest Management Plan (UFMP) including the following standards:
+e.
+Campus Trees: All new development shall adhere to the existing campus Urban Forest Management Plan (UFMP - see Volume 2, Appendix I) including the following standards: